-The J. Mack Robinson College of Business in partnership with the College of Arts and Sciences, Panthers in the Valley, a signature program that immerses students in one of the world’s most innovative business environments – Silicon Valley.
+Hosted by the J. Mack Robinson College of Business in partnership with the College of Arts and Sciences, Panthers in the Valley immerses students in one of the world’s most innovative business environments – Silicon Valley.

 Panthers in the Valley is designed for currently enrolled undergraduate, graduate, and doctorate students who are interested in exploring career options in Silicon Valley.
 Panthers in pursuit of the following degree programs are ideal candidates: analytics, computer information systems, entrepreneurship, fintech, and/or marketing from the Robinson College of Business, and computer science majors from Georgia State’s College of Arts and Sciences.